 2. All denominational assets shall be insured with companies of sound financial standing and A-grade general policyholders' rating.
 Reciprocals and assessable companies are not recommended.
-Whenever possible, insurance should be purchased through the General Conference Insurance and
+Whenever possible, insurance should be purchased through Adventist Risk Management, Incorporated.

-Risk Management Service.

 3. The conference or corporation treasurer shall be responsible for holding and keeping a complete record of the insurance policies covering the property and assets in the conference and its churches.